VolantisDev/node-systemctl/README.md

 })
 ```

-Import and use the "run" command directly with ES6:
+### 2. Utilize the systemctl/run module for lower-level access
 ```
+// For ES6:
 import systemctl from 'systemctl/run'
+// For ES5:
+var systemctl = require('systemctl/run')

+// Start a service
-systemctl.run('start', 'service-name').then(output => console.log)
+systemctl('start', 'service-name').then(output => console.log)
 ```